HomeYogaHow To Do Triangle Pose (Utthita Trikonasana)

 Health Considerations and Contraindication

 Before trying any yoga pose, especially triangle, consider your health and limitations.
-Honest self-assessment of what you can achieve safely and comfortably prevents injuries.
+Talk to your doctor or healthcare provider.

 Warm up before practice with sun salutations or light stretching.
 This reduces injury risk and prepares muscles for triangle position.

-Be aware that some medical issues may necessitate modifying or avoiding this posture.
-If you have high blood pressure, glaucoma, heart problems, hernia, severe sciatica pain, migraines, or neck injuries, check your doctor before practicing and take precautions.
+Be aware that some medical issues may need modifying or avoiding this posture.
+If you have high blood pressure, glaucoma, heart problems, hernia, severe sciatica pain, migraines, or neck injuries.
+Check your doctor before practicing and take precautions.

-Breathe firmly throughout each pose to bring oxygen into the body and relieve stress on these health issues’ interior organs and systems.
+Breathe throughout each pose to bring oxygen into the body.
+This relieves stress on the interior organs and systems.

 Always put safety first when doing any physical activity—including yoga!
 We can now discuss partner aids.